2023 South Coldwater Slide: Temporary repairs

 The interim roadway was washed out in November 2023 after the replacement culverts failed due to heavy rainfall and erosion which was unrelated to the prior South Coldwater Slide event.
 There were no changes to the admittance of previously reopened recreation areas but the timeline to fully reopen SR 504 to the observatory in 2024 was called into doubt by the USFS.

 Further investigation of the site by WSDOT engineers revealed difficulties in making additional repairs to the bypass.
-A temporary fix was considered to be uneconomical and it would further delay a permanent rebuild.
-Delays in temporarily or permanently reopening the bridge and highway for regular use is also due to a combination of the limited construction schedule based on weather, high elevation, and the steep slope of the area.
+A temporary fix was considered to be uneconomical and would further delay a permanent rebuild.
+Delays were also attributed to limited construction schedules based on weather, as well as the high elevation and steep slope of the area.
 Subsequently, the damaged temporary bypass was removed as it was considered as having the potential to cause an adverse effect to the outlet tunnel at Sprit Lake.

+Rebuild of Spirit Lake Outlet Bridge

 The USFS announced in May 2024 that the highway and access to the observatory was to remain closed until late 2026.
 After the loss of the bypass, the closure of SR 504 was listed between milepost 45.2 and 51, and the observatory remained without power.

-With construction not slated until April 2026, WSDOT revised the planned reopening of both the road and observatory to April 2027.
+Plans to begin construction of the bridge and the reopening of the observatory have fluctuated, beginning with early announcements that the project was not slated until April 2026.
+A WSDOT-revised plan on reopening of both the road and observatory was later amended to April 2027.
 The project's timeline was revised again by May 2025, as WSDOT announced that Spirit Lake Memorial Highway could potentially reopen in summer 2026.

+Construction to rebuild the Spirit Lake Outlet Bridge was officially begun on April 27, 2026.
+WSDOT predicted the project would most likely be completed by the end of the year.
+Due to necessary repairs to the observatory after remaining unoccupied for three years, the building is planned for a 2027 opening.